SuperCowPowers/workbench/docs/blogs_research/index.md

 # SageWorks Blogs
 !!! tip inline end "Just Getting Started?"
     The SageWorks Blogs is a great way to see what's possible with SageWorks.
-Also if you're ready to just in the [API Classes](../api_classes/overview.md) will give you details on the SageWorks ML Pipeline Classes.
+Also if you're ready to jump in the [API Classes](../api_classes/overview.md) will give you details on the SageWorks ML Pipeline Classes.

 ## Blogs